configcat/docs/website/docs/integrations/monday.md

 3. Select a Product, Config where you want to create the feature flag.
 4. Setup your feature flag.
 5. Select which environment would you like to link to this item.
-6. When linked, you can turn your features On / Off right from this Card.
+6. When linked, you can turn your features On / Off right from this Monday item.
-7. View linked Cards next to your Feature Flags in ConfigCat and jump to the Monday item directly.
+7. View linked Monday items next to your Feature Flags in ConfigCat and jump to the Monday item directly.